jlcarrascof/Math-Magicians/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Describe 1 - 3 features you will add to the project.

-- [ Use tests ]
+- Use tests
-- [ Deploy to GitHub Pages ]
+- Deploy to GitHub Pages

 <!-- CONTRIBUTING -->
 ## 🤝 Contributing <a name="contributing"></a>